 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.

 Outdoor cats are internationally recognized as a threat to global biodiversity.
 The American Bird Conservancy estimated that outdoor cats have contributed to the extinction of 33 species of birds.
-The City of Amery provides the community with information make informed decisions to keep their cats indoors at the following link.
+The City of Amery provides the community with information to help them make informed decisions to keep their cats indoors at the following link.

 B. Demonstrate that your community provides property owners with information on how to protect birds from window strikes (e.g., online links, brochures).